Clinical Psychology Program

 Students begin their clinical practicum in the Psychology Department Research and Training Clinic (PRTC) during their third year in the program.
 Students are trained following a generalist model and gain clinical experience working with adults, adolescents, and children from diverse backgrounds and with varied diagnoses.
 Following the successful completion of a full clinical year in the PRTC, students typically apply to a clinical practicum at one of several local mental health agencies or hospitals.
 Practicum placements may include experiences in traditional outpatient therapy, partial hospitalization / day treatment, health psychology, primary care psychology, neuropsychological assessment, inpatient psychiatric services, substance use / dependence treatment, and other specialty areas.
 In addition to community practicum, most students continue to provide therapy and assessment services at the PRTC throughout the remainder of their graduate careers.
 Finally, all clinical students complete a one-year, full-time clinical experience at an approved internship facility.
 Historically our students obtain internships at top training centers around the country.
 However, it should be emphasized that this program is a “best fit” for the student who is deeply committed to research and scholarship and less appropriate for the student planning on a primarily practice-oriented career.

-Core Clinical Faculty: Professors Abramson, Curtin, Davidson, Goldsmith, Gooding, Li (joins faculty in Fall 2015), Pollak
+Core Clinical Faculty: Professors Abramson, Curtin, Davidson, Goldsmith, Gooding, Li, Pollak

 Affiliated Faculty: Professors Hyde, Koenigs, Piper